Subscribe to our newsletter

 Not only medieval, however, since this city also boasts the contribution of Leonardo Da Vinci in the design and design of the military defense system of the city.

-In addition to having a historic center that is a jewel of medieval architecture, Piombino is also a port city from where ships depart for the islands of the archipelago, Sardinia and Corsica.BOOK NOW
+In addition to having a historic center that is a jewel of medieval architecture, Piombino is also a port city from where ships depart for the islands of the archipelago, Sardinia and Corsica.YOUR QUOTE

 A small town on the sea, Follonica is well worth a visit for its recent past.